What is the Individuals with Disabilities Education Act?

 - Provides assistance to states, localities, federal agencies, and educational service agencies in providing for the education of children with disabilities.

-For more information about IDEA, consult Summaries of IDEA, published by the National Information Center for Children and Youth with Disabilities (NICHCY).
+For more information about IDEA, consult IDEA—the Individuals with Disabilities Education Act, published by the Center for Parent Information and Resources.